 In fact, it costs $20 per year to maintain $100 of inventory, as storage and handling costs are super expensive.
 It is estimated it costs $2 each time an employee touches inventory, and it costs even more when that inventory is transported between locations.

 An average of 4% of all production is scrapped due to expired and obsolete inventory.
 For a business with $100 million in sales and 50% gross margin, inventory waste would represent an annual expense of $2 million.
 Effective demand planning can nearly eliminate expired and obsolete inventory, resulting in a dramatic improvement in inventory waste.

-Across industries, the average customer fill rate is 95%.
-Said differently, 5% of all customer orders are delayed due to insufficient on-hand inventory.
+Across industries, the average fill rate is 95%.
+Said differently, 5% of all orders are delayed due to insufficient on-hand inventory.
 Many of these orders will get cancelled, as customers will elect to use alternate vendors.